pg-support/supt-km/docs/5. Systems & Resources/Systems/PGBot Commands.md

 ***Note:
 - Inform the customer that the Cloud Banks feature in BIAS FX 2 is linked to the Positive Grid account.
 After the successful migration of two accounts, Cloud Banks associated with those accounts will be removed.***
 - The registered product won't be migrated.
-Please remove the registered product and ask the customer to register it again.
+Please manually transfer the registered products to the new account.

 1. Insert /pg_user_info (<u>username or email</u>) to find the customer’s user data.